-- 1 Non-credit developmental reading, writing, and/or math courses may also be required, depending on placement test scores. - 2 Approved business electives: Lower division course prefixes of ACG, CGS, CIS, COP, CTS, GEB, INP, TAX, foreign language course, PSY 2012, ENC 2210, SPC 2608, or approval from the School of Business and Technology Dean. - 3 Prerequisite: Completion of CGS 1060 or CIS 1000 with a "C" or better or satisfactory score on the pretest available in the College Testing Center. - 4 Choose from MUL 2010, MUE 1290, THE 1020, or any ART or ARH course.
-For Gordon Rule credit, choose from the following: AML 2010, AML 2020, ENC 2210, ENL 2012, ENL 2022, ENC 1133, HUM 2216, HUM 2233, or SPT 2521. - 5 If you have completed STA 2122, you have met this requirement.
+- 1 Non-credit developmental reading, writing, and/or math courses may also be required, depending on placement test scores. - 2 Approved business electives: Lower division course prefixes of ACG, CGS, CIS, COP, CTS, GEB, INP, TAX, foreign language course, PSY 2012, ENC 2210, SPC 2608, or approval from the School of Business and Technology Dean. - 3 Prerequisite: Completion of CGS 1060 or CIS 1000 with a "C" or better or satisfactory score on the pretest available in the College Testing Center. - 4 If you have completed STA 2122, you have met this requirement.
 You cannot receive credit for both STA 2122 and STA 2023.